How Chlorine Dioxide Works

 One industrial use for Chlorine Dioxide is as a bleach for wood pulp, (used in conjunction with sodium hypochlorite), and as a bleach for flour in some countries including the US.
 The reason it it used in the paper mills is also because of the fact the chlorine dioxide gas prohibits the growth of bio-film as well as for it's bleaching properties.

-When people say bleach they usually mean Sodium Hypochlorite (common household bleach),
+When people say bleach they usually mean Sodium Hypochlorite (ClO) (common household bleach),

-The real question is: Is chlorine dioxide(ClO2) the same as chlorine (Cl) or hypochlorite (ClO) .
-The short answer is a resounding NO!
+The real question is: Is chlorine dioxide(ClO2) the same as chlorine (Cl) or sodium hypochlorite (ClO) .
+The short answer is no.

 However, before we look at why they are so different, let's look at why people tend to equate them

 It does smell a lot like chlorine.
 It can also irritate the eyes and respiratory system if the concentration is too strong.

 Then of course the name....
 Chlorine Dioxide..... and yes, Chlorine dioxide does have a Chlorine atom.